xerc/mac-install-guide/faq/do-not-use-mac-system-ruby/index.md

 If you see `/usr/bin/ruby`, it is the pre-installed macOS system Ruby.

+Some developers use the system Ruby for running sysadmin scripts.
+That's fine, as long as you don't alter the system Ruby by attempting to update or add gems.

 For developing projects with Ruby, you should [Install Ruby with Homebrew](/ruby/12.html) or use a version manager such as asdf, chruby, rbenv, or rvm.
-A version manager can help if you're juggling multiple projects that can't be updated all at once.
+A version manager helps if you're juggling multiple projects and can't update all at once.
 For a guide that compares version managers and shows the best way to install Ruby, see [Install Ruby on a Mac](https://mac.install.guide/ruby/index.html).

-Some developers use the system Ruby for running sysadmin scripts.
-That's fine, as long as you don't alter the system Ruby by attempting to update or adding gems.
-Remember, the system Ruby is there for macOS, not for you.

 ## Why using the macOS system Ruby is bad

-Take a look at the reasons why it's a bad idea to use the Mac default Ruby for development.
+Let's take a look at the reasons why it's a bad idea to use the Mac default Ruby for development.

 ### Gem installation problems

-Ruby is a powerful and popular language because of thousands of RubyGems that provide ready-made software libraries to save development effort (you don't have to code everything from scratch).
-Most Ruby projects use a few gems (or sometimes dozens of gems).
+RubyGems are the ready-made software libraries that make development easy and fun in Ruby.
+Most Ruby projects use at least a few gems.

-The default location for Ruby gems is the system Ruby directory `/Library/Ruby/Gems/2.6.0`.
+If you use the Mac system Ruby, running `gem install` will try to save gems to the system Ruby directory `/Library/Ruby/Gems/2.6.0`.
 That directory is owned by `root`, the system superuser.
 Ordinary users are not allowed to write to it (and you really shouldn't alter this folder).

 If you try to install a gem, for example, `gem install rails`, you'll get a permissions error: